AKRGames/The-Stoopid-Mod/art/readme.txt

 HEY!
 Thanks for downloadin Friday Night Funkin': The Stoopid Mod.
-If you downloaded this from any other place than [insert links here] You might be in DANGER!!!
-Unless is stated otherwise of course.
+If you downloaded this from any other place than https://gamebanana.com/concepts/1830 You might be in DANGER!!!
+Unless stated otherwise of course.

 The GameBanana and Game Jolt releases are the only official sources for the desktop (PC) version of the mod!
 The itch.io release is the only official source for the browser (HTML) version of the mod!